remy/remysharp.com/public/drafts/first-impressions-of-react.md

 🚨 Once I had wired up the state emitting from the `Filter` component, _up_ to the parent `MessageList` which then updates `state.data` which triggers an update to the `Messages`, it _kinda_ felt like I was just triggering events and reacting to them.

-Similarly to the architecture that Machina.js uses (I recalled this excellent talk from [Doug Neiner at jQuery 2013](https://vimeo.com/67473899)).
+Similarly to the architecture that the state machine library, Machina.js uses (I recalled this excellent talk from [Doug Neiner at jQuery 2013](https://vimeo.com/67473899))*.

+<small>* I later read that [_components are Just State Machines_](https://facebook.github.io/react/docs/interactivity-and-dynamic-uis.html#components-are-just-state-machines), which supports my initial gut feeling</small>

 But realising this sort of bummed me out.
 I was using the "super cool" React, only to write everything for myself and just pass events up the chain.
 Heck (I _thought_) I could write this myself!